DreiMuskeltier/grain_for_mice/README.md

 # landing_page

+Correct name: Grain for Mice

-Exercise Project for the Odin Project
+Made as part of the Odin Project to create a simple website.